nezaboodka/reactronic/README.md

 }
 ```

-In the example above, `Demo` is a triggering object,
+In the example above, `Demo` is an observable object,
 meaning that access to its fields are seamlessly tracked
 to determine dependent reactive and cached functions.
 Reactive function `printContact` reads `name` and `email`